-For post-race entertainment we welcomed back The Leathermen bluegrass band.
+For post-race entertainment we welcomed back The Long Meadow bluegrass band.
 John and the group have been long time guests of both the Leatherman’s Loop and Run The Farm.
 They always draw an appreciative crowd.

-When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5 Vendor” Champs of 2019 were 1.)
-Bear Mountain Coffee Roasters, 2.)
-Pickle Licious, 3.)
+When we redeemed the farm bucks for real $ at the end of the day, the Run The Farm “Farm Bucks Top 5 Vendor” Champs of 2022 were 1.)
+Scotty’s Pies, 2.)
+Bear Mountain Coffee Roasters, 3.)
 Meredith’s Bread, 4.)
-Kookie Kueen, and 5.)
-Hudson Milk Company.
+Pickle Licious, and 5.)
+Bella’s Bake Shop.

 The Farmer’s Market vendors always love having the runners there — and loved the energy on Sunday!

-The Muscoot Farmer’s Market continues through November 24, 2019.
+The Muscoot Farmer’s Market continues through end of November 2022.
 After then, most of the vendors move to indoor farmer’s markets.
-Then they will return to Muscoot in early May 2020.
+Then they will return to Muscoot in early May 2023.

 We have many many volunteers who make this race a reality.
 Without them the race simply doesn’t happen.
-We invite you to check the volunteers page and if you know any of them say thanks ;)
+We invite you to check the volunteers page (we will be updating them as new photos come in for this race).
+If you know any of them say thanks ;)

-An extra special thank you goes out to Mike Goldberg, Somers VFD Captain and the Somers VFD EMS crew for coming out and supporting the race and runners.
-The Somers EMS crew has been with for all 10 years of Run The Farm.
+An extra special thank you goes out to Evan Kader, Somers VFD Lieutenant and the Somers VFD EMS crew for coming out and supporting the race and runners.
+The Somers EMS crew has been coming out for all 11 years of Run The Farm.
 They are always helping and assisting all comers.
-Sunday was thankfully a light day for the EMTs — and we always send good healing vibes out to injured runners!
+We had some unique incidents on Sunday but no broken bones or twisted ankles.

 Lastly we want to thank the runners and families who came out to participate in this tradition.
 We are blessed to be able to celebrate such a great event with all of you.